 For this method, participants with little to no experience in plant care received a small plant to care for over the course of one week.
 They received a small card with brief care instructions that listed the plant’s watering, light, and general temperature and humidity requirements.
 Participants were interviewed before and after, and asked to complete a daily log of three questions while they had the plant.

-The goal of this method was to observe how introducing a plant to a work environment affects students and how the experience of caring for a plant can be made easier and more beneficial.
+The goal of this method was to observe how introducing a plant to a work environment affects students and to make caring for a plant easier and more beneficial.

 Results

-A qualitative affinity diagram analysis of 3 participatory action studies revealed information about the target demographic’s difficulties and positive experiences with plants.
-The responses are colour-coded to indicate whether they occurred before the activity (blue), during the activity (purple), or after the activity (pink).
+A qualitative affinity diagram analysis of three participatory action studies revealed information about the target demographic’s difficulties and positive experiences with plants.
+The responses are colour-coded to indicate whether they occurred before (blue), during (purple), or after (pink) the activity.
 They are grouped into themed categories such as difficulties, design opportunities, qualities of the perfect plant, workspace descriptors, and any positive thoughts or interactions from the activity.
 The students’ difficulties primarily consist of a lack of knowledge, low confidence in their ability to care for a plant, and general concern about killing a plant.

 Stacked sticky notes indicate responses that have been repeated, suggesting a greater level of importance as participants agree on certain things, such as being worried that they were killing their plant, easily forgetting about it, and not knowing when to water.